Vilmos Zsigmond: Later career

+Style and techniques

-He was a longtime user and endorser of Tiffen filters and is associated with the technique known as flashing or pre-fogging, which involves carefully exposing the film negative to a small, controlled amount of light in order to create a muted color palette.
+He was a longtime user and endorser of Tiffen filters, and is associated with the technique known as flashing or pre-fogging, which involves carefully exposing the film negative to a small, controlled amount of light in order to create a muted color palette.

 Death

-On January 1, 2016, Zsigmond died at his home in Big Sur, California at age 85.
+On January 1, 2016, Zsigmond died at his home in Big Sur, California, at the age of 85.